Al Kaporch

 He played professional football in the National Football League (NFL) as a tackle and guard for the Detroit Lions from 1943 to 1945.
-He appeared in 22 NFL games, 21 as a starter, and intercepted three interceptions.
+He appeared in 22 NFL games, 21 as a starter, and tallied three interceptions.

+After his playing career, Kaporch lived in Dearborn Heights, Michigan, and worked as an accountant for Ford Motor Company.
+He returned to Pennsylvania in 1972.

 He married Helen Ann Janoski in 1951.
+She predeceased him in 1974.
+He died in 2004 at the Geisnger Wyoming Valley Medical Center in Plains Township, Pennsylvania.